 In addition, please switch your mobile phone to silent, refrain from answering calls during the lesson, and keep any other children with you as quiet and occupied as possible.
 This policy is in place to ensure you are never denied access to your child, whilst maintaining a focused learning environment for both children and teachers.

 Classes do NOT run on public holidays, EXCEPT during Term 2 when we are preparing for our mid-year concert.
-Students who miss a lesson due to a public holiday can attend a make-up lesson by dropping in to another age-appropriate class in their age group; please email us in advance to arrange.

 Yes, we have a lost property box at the studio.
 If you have misplaced something, let one of our staff know so they can check whether it’s been found and handed in.
 Please note that any unclaimed items are donated to charity at the end of each term.